Traditional Plant-Based Cooking

 Ingredients

-• 1 tablespoon coconut oil or 125ml (½ cup) of vegetable stock if your on a no-oil diet, for cooking the spices.
+• 1 tablespoon coconut oil (or 125ml (½ cup) of vegetable stock if your on a no-oil diet, for cooking the spices.)

-• 2 teaspoons onion powder or 1 medium onion, fine chopped.
+• 2 teaspoons onion powder (or 1 medium onion, fine chopped.)

-• 2 teaspoons curry powder
+• 2 teaspoons curry powder (we used mild Madras curry powder)

-• 750 ml vegetable stock
+• 750 mililitres vegetable stock (hot)

 Garnishes, optional

-• 4 tomatoes sliced into thick wedges
+• 4 salad tomatoes (sliced into thick wedges)

 Instructions